 Centered Riding® Instructor Levels - What They Mean

-The Levels refer only to the amount of experience an instructor has teaching Centered Riding techniques.
+Centered Riding Instructor Levels refer primarily to the amount of experience an instructor has in teaching Centered Riding techniques.
 A Level I instructor may be very experienced within their discipline but may be new to using Centered Riding techniques in their teaching.
-Centered Riding is not discipline oriented and we have instructors from most riding disciplines.
-For a full description of requirements for each Level and their responsibilities and privileges see our Centered Riding Instructor's Handbook.
+Centered Riding is not limited to any specific discipline, and we have instructors from most riding disciplines.
+For a full description of requirements for each Level and their responsibilities and privileges see the relevant section of Centered Riding Policies and Procedures.

 Centered Riding Instructor Level I